abrasive/shairport/README.md

 Apart from arguments of Shairport Sync, there are also arguments for controlling the ALSA audio library.
 ALSA arguments follow a `--` on the command line -- see the examples below for layout of command line.

-These are important because her you specify the actual audio device you wish to use and you give Shairport Sync important information about the capabilities of the device.
+These are important because here you specify the actual audio device you wish to use and you give Shairport Sync important information about the capabilities of the device.
 The important ALSA arguments are:

 * The `-d` option which allows you to specify the audio device to use.
 Typical values would be `default` (default), `hw:0`, `hw:1`, etc.